Visualizing computational fluid dynamics on a car

 ax.legend()

-ax.view_init(elev=20, azim=150, roll=0, vertical_axis='y')
+ax.view_init(elev=20, azim=150, roll=0, vertical_axis="y")

-ax.set_title("Query points and vertices")
+ax.set_title("Query points and car surface vertices")

-Query points and vertices
+Query points and car surface vertices

-Text(0.5, 1.0, 'Query points and vertices')
+Text(0.5, 1.0, 'Query points and car surface vertices')

-Neighbor search between 3D point clouds In Visualizing neighbor search we demonstrate our neighbor search on a simple 2-d point cloud.
-Let’s try that again with our points here:
+In Neighbor Search for Graph Neural Operators we demonstrate our neighbor search on a simple 2D point cloud.
+Let’s try that again with our 3D car surface points here.

 from neuralop.layers.neighbor_search import native_neighbor_search

-verts = sample['vertices']
+verts = sample["vertices"]

 nbr_data = native_neighbor_search(data=verts, queries=query_point.unsqueeze(0), radius=0.5)